-- As of Week 22 there has been no WNV activity reported in the United States (Table 7). - Additional up to date U.S. WNV information can be obtained by visiting the United States Geological Survey's 'Arbonet Website' at http://diseasemaps.usgs.gov/mapviewer/
+- As of Week 23 WNV activity has been reported from a number of areas in the United States (Table 7). - As of Week 23 South Dakota is reporting one (1) WNV positive mosquito pool (Table 7). - Additional up to date U.S. WNV information can be obtained by visiting the United States Geological Survey's 'Arbonet - Website' at http://diseasemaps.usgs.gov/mapviewer/

-Table 7 - Positive human, mosquito, horse and bird West Nile Virus surveillance indicators across Canada and neighbouring US states as of Week 22.
+Table 7 - Positive human, mosquito, horse and bird West Nile Virus surveillance indicators across Canada and neighbouring US states as of Week 23.

 Province/ State Human Cases Positive Mosquito Pools Veterinary Birds

 Manitoba 0 0 0 0

 Saskatchewan 0 0 0 0

 Alberta 0 N/A 0 N/A

 North Dakota 0 N/A 0 0

-South Dakota 0 0 0 0
+South Dakota 0 1 0 0

 Minnesota 0 0 0 0

 Ontario 0 0 0 0

 British Columbia 0 0 0 0

 Quebec 0 0 0 0

 Maritimes 0 N/A 0 N/A

-TOTAL 0 0 0 0
+TOTAL 0 1 0 0

-^{} Table numbers include travel related cases.
+Table numbers include travel related cases.
 Jurisdictions with N/A (not applicable) do not maintain regular surveillance.

-^{} Veterinary cases are primarily, but not all, horse cases.
+Veterinary cases are primarily, but not all, horse cases.